hageslel/bitcoin_lstm_predictions/Homework 14 Analysis.md

 - Mean Squared Error Loss Function
 - 10 Epochs Per Model

+## Findings
+The model fit with closing data performed far superior to the model fit with FNG values, with loss values of 0.008 vs. 0.069, respectively.
+When analyzing the graphs of predictions vs. actual closing prices it is obvious that the model fit with prior closing prices is much stronger.
+This model predicted values fairly accurately to the actual prices, as can be seen on the graph.
+Conversely, the model fit with FNG values was not even close when predicting closing prices for just about the entire period.
+When compiling each model for analysis, window sizes ranging from 1 to 10 were utilized.
+A window size of 10 was found to fit the model best, when used in conjunction with the used batch size, loss function, and optimizer function.
+Numerous batch sizes, loss functions, and optimizer functions were tested on each model in an effort to maximize performance.
+In the end it was found that a batch size of 15, the Adam optimizer, and the Mean Squared Error loss function performed best.
+A Sigmoid activation function was tested and going to be utilized in the output layer, but it was eventually discovered that with modified batch sizes the Sigmoid function was not needed and would not positively impact performance of the model.

 ### Data Preprocessing
 After reading in data for each model, a function to provide window data (rolling 10 days) was utilized.
 This allowed X and y variables to be defined for analysis in each model.
 The X (feature) and y (target)